grantcurell/beats/packetbeat/scripts/tcp-protocol/README.md

 - Prepare pcap (with tcpdump) for testing protocol analyzer during development

 - At least add tests using pcaps to system/test.

+### Grant Stuff
+- Create fields in _meta
+- The parsers seem to be a list of callbacks for dealing with various types of packtes
+### Questions

+What is the group type?